 Dozens of people piled into trucks serving as buses, and ordinary taxis above 20+ people from point-to-point, seated inside and on top of the vehicle!
 A motorcycle carried another motorcycle, a spectacle I’ve not yet witnessed before!

 People from CAR are known to have aggressive personalities.
-Want to test this … try taking a picture in Bangui and you’ll see this for yourself!
+If you want to test this, try taking a picture in Bangui and you’ll see this for yourself!
 I smiled as people yelled at me, acting as if I didn’t know better.

-I loved my time in the Central African Republic in ’18.
+I loved my time in the Central African Republic in 2018.
 The Hotel Ledger Plaza was much nicer than expected, which is impressive given that I’m a hotel snob.
-I hope to return to the CAR one day to visit their game reserves and to see this country realize their incredible potential.
+I hope to return to the CAR one day to visit their game reserves and to see this country realize its incredible potential.